 - Add an input parameter with the Place Id for which to return information.

-- In the action flow, add an aggregate with the the Place and Review entities and filter using the Place Id input parameter.
+- In the action flow, add an aggregate with the Place and Review entities and filter using the Place Id input parameter.

 - Add an output parameter called PlaceInformation.